Professor

 Professor (commonly abbreviated as Prof.) is an academic rank at universities and other post-secondary education and research institutions in most countries.
 Literally, professor derives from Latin as a 'person who professes'.
 Professors are usually experts in their field and teachers of the highest rank.

 In most systems of academic ranks, "professor" as an unqualified title refers only to the most senior academic position, sometimes informally known as "full professor".
-In some countries and institutions, the word professor is also used in titles of lower ranks such as associate professor and assistant professor; this is particularly the case in the United States, where the unqualified word is also used colloquially to refer to associate and assistant professors as well, and often to instructors or lecturers.
+In some countries and institutions, the word professor is also used in titles of lower ranks such as associate professor and assistant professor.
+This is particularly the case in the United States, where the unqualified word is also used colloquially to refer to associate and assistant professors, and often to instructors or lecturers, as well.

 Professors often conduct original research and commonly teach undergraduate, postgraduate, or professional courses in their fields of expertise.
 In universities with graduate schools, professors may mentor and supervise graduate students conducting research for a thesis or dissertation.
 In many universities, full professors take on senior managerial roles such as leading departments, research teams and institutes, and filling roles such as president, principal or vice-chancellor.
 The role of professor may be more public-facing than that of more junior staff, and professors are expected to be national or international leaders in their field of expertise.

 Etymology

 The Ancient Greek philosopher Socrates was one of the earliest recorded professors.

 The term professor was first used in the late 14th century to mean 'one who teaches a branch of knowledge'.
-The word comes "...from Old French professeur" (14c.) and directly from [the] Latin [, for] 'person who professes to be an expert in some art or science; teacher of highest rank'; the Latin term came from the "...agent noun from profiteri" 'lay claim to, declare openly'.
+The word comes "from Old French professeur (14c.) and directly from [the] Latin professor[, for] 'person who professes to be an expert in some art or science; teacher of highest rank'; the Latin term came from the "agent noun from profiteri, meaning 'lay claim to, declare openly'.
 As a title that is "prefixed to a name, it dates from 1706".
 The "[s]hort form prof is recorded from 1838".
 The term professor is also used with a different meaning: "[o]ne professing religion.
 This canting use of the word comes down from the Elizabethan period, but is obsolete in England."